Nickflix21/ClemsonTicketingSystem/README.md

 - TA: Colt Doster

 ## License
 This project is licensed under the MIT license.
-See the license file for details.
+See the LICENSE file for details.

 ---